superwara/website_challenge/README.md

-This hase been made public.
+This has been made public.